oneloveipfs/ipfsVideoUploader/docs/FAQ.md

 #### 13. My question is not listed in this document.
 What can I do?

-Contact us in [OneLoveDTube Discord server](https://discord.gg/Sc4utKr), with a screenshot of the console output from your browser (if applicable).
+Contact us in [OneLoveIPFS Discord server](https://discord.gg/ZWj5NqaBeF), with a screenshot of the console output from your browser (if applicable).